CarlosBergillos/LocationHistoryFormat/docs/index.md

 The goals of this project are two-fold:

-- **Provide a standarized format definition/specification describing the format and structure of the files.**
+- **Provide a standardized format definition describing the structure and contents of the files.**
 These format definitions are given in the form of [JSON schemas], which can be used, for example, for automatic validation of JSON files and to aid in the development of parsers.
 These files can be found in the [schemas folder][Schemas] in the repository.

-- **Provide accessible and user-friendly documentation for these formats.** *TODO* how to interpret and what to expect from these files and its contents ([locationhistoryformat.com][Homepage]).
+- **Provide accessible and user-friendly documentation for these formats.**
+The documentation is presented in a public site ([locationhistoryformat.com][Homepage]) which provides basic guides and reference pages detailing the structure and fields of the files.
+The reference pages are automatically built from the JSON schemas, presenting the information in a much more readable way.

 ## Disclaimer